ViacheslavSoroka/SwiftHelpers/README.md

 ## Usage:
 #### JSON

-Let's say that we have next json:
+Let's say that we have the next json:
 ```Swift
 let json: Dictionary<String, Any>? = ["config": ["info": ["urls": ["url1", "url2"],
                                                           "someKey": "someValue"],